 If you've left the armed forces with 6 years or less service and are aged 16 to 29 you may be eligible for the Community Jobs Scotland (CJS) programme.
 CJS supports unemployed young people who face barriers to employment, including armed forces early service leavers.

 A CJS opportunity will provide:

 - supported and paid job training for up to 12 months with third sector employers

 - additional job skills training to improve employability

-Visit the SCVO jobs website for more information.
+Visit the Scottish Council for Voluntary Organisations website for more information.

 Career Transition Partnership

-Career Transition Partnership (CTP) offers resettlement training courses that are tailored to Service leavers.
+The Career Transition Partnership (CTP) offers resettlement training courses that are tailored to service leavers.

 Contact the CTP team for more information on courses or to find out who your regional contact is.

-You can get help and advice with things like jobs or money from a range of groups set up in Scotland to support people who've left the armed forces.
+You can get help and advice with things like jobs or money from groups who support people who've left the armed forces.